 High latency can be easily noticed and dramatically changes your user experience.
-You may notice or experience high latency when you're browsing the internet, on a voice call, or a video conference call.
+You may notice or experience high latency when you're browsing the internet, on a voice call, or on a video conference call.

 Increased web page load times, unloadable web pages, interrupted audio or video streams, as well as an unloadable application, can all be signs of internet latency.

-High voice call latency can make the voice on calls sound robotic, can cut out audio, or even disconnect the call altogether.
+High voice call latency can make the voice on calls sound robotic, cut out audio, or even disconnect the call altogether.